- 1 How Basic Combat Works

 Cover and Stealth Checks

-You can use cover to make a Stealth check.
+You can use cover to initiate a Stealth stance.
 Without cover, you usually need concealment (see below) to make a Stealth check.

 Big Creatures and Cover

-Any creature with a space larger than 5 feet (1 square) determines cover against melee attacks slightly differently than smaller creatures do.
+Any creature of size Large or larger determines cover against melee attacks slightly differently than sized-Medium and smaller creatures do.
 Such a creature can choose any square that it occupies to determine if an opponent has cover against its melee attacks.
 Similarly, when making a melee attack against such a creature, you can pick any of the squares it occupies to determine if it has cover against you.

-If a creature has cover, but more than half the creature is visible, its cover bonus is reduced to a +2 to AC and a +1 bonus on Reflex saving throws.
-This minimal cover is subject to the GM's discretion.
+If a creature has cover, but more than half the creature is visible, it provides no benefit to the creature's AC or Reflex saves.
+Exactly what constitutes minimal cover is subject to the GM's discretion.

-If you don't have line of effect to your target (that is, you cannot draw any line from your square to your target's square without crossing a solid barrier), he is considered to have total cover from you.
+If you don't have line of effect to your target (that is, you cannot draw any line from your square to your target's square without crossing a solid barrier), they are considered to have total cover from you.
 You can't make an attack against a target that has total cover.